• Skip to primary navigation

 IMPACT is a design-based research project that draws on three primary theoretical frameworks to guide how we use the implementation of performance assessments to advance and study teachers’ learning.
 IMPACT Publications & Presentations

-IMPACT (IMplementing Practices of Ambitious teaching for Complex assessment Tasks) is a multi-institutional collaboration across the RAND Corporation, WestEd, Northwestern University, and the University of Pittsburgh that brings together learning scientists, assessment experts, and practitioners to support teaching and learning through asset-based assessment.
+IMPACT (IMplementing Practices of Ambitious teaching for Complex assessment Tasks) is a multi-institutional collaboration of learning scientists, assessment experts, and practitioners from San Diego Unified School District (SDUSD), University of Illinois, Urbana-Champaign, Northwestern University, and SCALE Science at WestEd.

 Project materials are free to use!
 Please cite any materials you use with the suggested citations at the bottom of documents — or you can cite material directly from the website using: IMPACT Project (2023).
 [Title of page that you got the material from].
 IMPACT Project website. [url of the page]